anywhichway/denodata/README.md

 Both traditional table-oriented and object-oriented index approaches are supported and can be mixed and matched.

-The standard `DenoKV` key-value functions remain available and are enhanced to support the indexing features.
+The standard `DenoKV` key-value functions remain available and are enhanced to support the indexing and metadata features.

 Support for automatic serialization and deserialization of class instances.